c-sola/TFG/README.md

 Searching for specific documents within large volumes of information can become a complex task if there are no suitable tools to facilitate their indexing, retrieval, and classification.

-This project provides a solution to this challenge through the design of a **modular architecture** capable of managing local document collections using **information retrieval techniques**.
+This project provides a solution to this challenge through the design of a modular architecture capable of managing local document collections using information retrieval techniques.
 The proposed architecture covers all necessary stages: from the extraction and transformation of textual content to its structured representation through various indexing models.

-In addition, the system incorporates **flexible storage mechanisms**, allowing efficient querying and preservation of the generated representations in a way that adapts to different needs.
+In addition, the system incorporates flexible storage mechanisms, allowing efficient querying and preservation of the generated representations in a way that adapts to different needs.
 To validate the effectiveness of the developed solution, a practical case study has been defined, demonstrating how this architecture improves both access to information and the organization of processed documents.

 ---